 Zaldívar is an open-pit, heap-leach copper mine which produces copper cathodes using the solvent extraction and electrowinning (SX-EW) process.
 It is located at an elevation of 3,000 metres above sea level, approximately 1,400 km north of Santiago and 175 km south-east of the city of Antofagasta.VISIT OUR WEBSITE FOR DETAILS

-Attributable capital expenditure for 2019 was $45 million, including approximately $18 million of mine development.
+Attributable capital expenditure in 2020 was $74 million, including approximately $18 million of mine development.

-Attributable copper production is forecast to be 55–60,000 tonnes at a cash cost of approximately $1.70/lb.
+Attributable copper production is forecast to be 45–50,000 tonnes at a cash cost of approximately $1.75/lb.

-An Environmental Impact Assessment (EIA) has been submitted for an extension of the mine life to 2031.
-A decision is expected in late 2020 or early 2021.
-This EIA includes the extension of the water permit for extraction rights from 2025 to 2031 and remediation.
+An Environmental Impact Assessment (EIA) has been submitted to extend the mine’s life to 2031.
+The application process was delayed during 2020 due to COVID-19 and approval is now expected in early 2022.
+This EIA includes the extension of the water permit from 2025 to 2031 and remediation.